-Our board-certified surgeons have received four additional years of training in anesthesia, soft tissue, orthopedic and neurologic procedures.
+At Portland Veterinary Emergency and Specialty Care, our board-certified surgeons have received four additional years of training in anesthesia, soft tissue, orthopedic and neurologic procedures.
 We perform advanced oncologic and reconstructive surgeries as well as advanced orthopedic procedures such as fracture repair, TPLO & TTA for cruciate ligament stabilization, Total Hip Replacement surgery, arthroscopic surgery, and many more.

 WHAT IS A VETERINARY SURGICAL SPECIALIST?

 The credentials document the individual’s training including all the surgeries they have performed, the Diplomate who supervised them, all classwork done, lectures given, and scientific papers published.
-If these credentials are accepted, they are invited to sit for the certifying exam.
+Once these credentials are accepted, then they are invited to sit for the certifying exam.
 This is a two-day exam consisting of oral, written, and practical portions.
 Only upon successful completion of all three parts do they attain the status of Diplomate in the American College of Veterinary Surgeons.
 This is a rigorous and time-consuming process that ensures that those achieving Diplomate status are fully qualified to perform any and all types of specialized surgery that your pet may require.
 Small animal surgery is typically divided into three areas: orthopedics, soft tissue, and neurosurgery.